HanseltimeIndustries/jest-cli-tester/README.md

 ## Usage Discussion

 The core concept behind this library is the CLIRunner.
 It essentially preps your cli script as a node.js module for execution (and wraps it into a module export with the transformer so that it can run it in the jest context).
-TODO: ts-jest compliance.

 You can create a number of CLIRunner instances for the sake of having particular tester configurations.
 Note, every run will reset the module loading of the test so that we can re-run just like a fresh load (but mocks will be preserved :D).

-CLIRunner will stub out different non-standard script returns:
+CLIRunner will stub out different non-standard process returns:

 - process.exit()
 - process.abort()

 The returns will be thrown as an error.
 (Don't worry!
-We inject a handler into each catch and finally block so that these specific messages are thrown through).
+We inject a handler into each catch and finally block in the entrypoint file so that these specific messages are thrown through).

 The error messages are the equivalent to a call to the same process function.

+### Known process.exit limitation

+The current state of the CLI transformer is that it only performs the correct transform to throw `process.exit()` calls through catches within the entrypoint script.
+So if you would like to test importing some function that calls `process.exit` within any catches or finally's, you will get erratic behavior.

+In general, it's a bad idea to have a non-entrypoint script perform a process.exit, so it feels like a fair compromise to reqeust that the developer makes sure to propagate errors from imported files to the top-level and then call process.exit() there.

+If you would like to test a process.exit in imported files, please submit an issue to this repository, detailing your case.

 ### The throwProcessErrors option